codefresh-io/docs.codefresh.io/_docs/integrations/oidc-pipelines.md

 ### Custom Codefresh claims
 Codefresh provides custom claims as listed in the table below.
 The specific claims you would use are determined by the pipeline's trigger type, and change according to the workflow.
-Git triggers include several Source Code Management (SCM) claims to filter by repository, branch, and more.
-The custom claoUse these claims to create conditions, as simple or as complex as you need to for granular access control.
+Git triggers include several custom Source Code Management (SCM) claims to filter by repository, branch, and more.
+Use these claims to create conditions, as simple or as complex as you need to, for granular access control.

 | Custom Codefresh Claim   | Description                                                       |